sugarlabs/GSoC/Ideas-2020.md

 Debian is a Linux distribution composed of free and open-source software, developed by the community-supported Debian Project.
 Ubuntu is a free and open-source Linux distribution based on Debian.

 Debian volunteers make software packages of Sugar and selected activities and make them available for installation.
 Ubuntu brings these packages into their distribution.

-Sugar Labs makes a Sugar Live Build based on Debian, using Sugar and activity source code, and not the Debian software packages.
+By this Sugar Labs reaches users through Debian and Ubuntu.

-Debian Project needs help, and this help would benefit Sugar Labs;
+Debian Project needs help, and this help will benefit Sugar Labs;
- - Test Sugar on Debian latest release (Debian 10 aka Buster), testing release (Debian 11 aka Bullseye), and experimental release (sid),
+ - Test the packaging of Sugar on Debian latest release (Debian 10 aka Buster), testing release Debian 11 aka Bullseye ([freeze policy](https://lists.debian.org/debian-devel-announce/2020/03/msg00002.html) and [freeze timeline](https://release.debian.org/testing/freeze_policy.html)), and experimental release (sid),
- - Test Sugar Live Build,
  - Report bugs to Sugar Labs, where those bugs are due to our source code,
  - Report bugs to Debian, where those bugs are due to Debian packaging decisions.
- - Fix bugs and participate in peer review with the respective community.
+ - Fix bugs and participate in peer review with the respective community, see [release-critical bugs](https://bugs.debian.org/release-critical/other/testing.html) and search for Sugar, also see [Bugs search](https://udd.debian.org/bugs.cgi), and [Bugs Squashing Parties](https://wiki.debian.org/BSP),

+Sugar Labs also makes a Sugar Live Build based on Debian, using Sugar and activity source code, and not the Debian software packages.
+This is out of scope except where it can be used as a tool for testing packages.

 **Coding Mentors**<br>
 [James Cameron](https://github.com/quozl) (via mailing list)